Lindsay Lohan Still Supports Trump, Even After What Happened At The Airport

 In what many interpreted as the impact of President Donald Trump’s extreme vetting rules in immigration, Lindsay Lohan claims she was “racially profiled” and asked to remove her headscarf.

 During her interview on ITV’s Good Morning Britain, Lindsay Lohan opened up about the incident that took place during her flight from Turkey to New York.
-As Lohan was passing security checks while catching a connect flight in London, staff of Heathrow airport requested her to take off her headscarf.
+As Lohan was passing security checks while catching a connect flight in London, a member of the staff of Heathrow airport requested her to take off her headscarf.

 Lindsay Lohan, who recently returned from Turkey, says it was the first time in her life that she was stopped at an airport and “racially profiled.”